libhal/libhal.github.io/mkdocs/contributor_guide/organization.md

 This section will explain the different parts/repos of libhal organization and ecosystem and how they are organized.

-## Target Libraries
+## Platform Libraries

-Target libraries provide platform-specific implementations of the libhal interfaces.
+Platform libraries provide platform-specific implementations of the libhal interfaces.
 Each target library directly depends on `libhal` and encapsulates everything needed for a given hardware platform — processor startup, peripheral drivers, and any board-level support — in a single package.